Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/web/experience-cloud-id-service-extension/experience-cloud-id-release-notes.md

 #### **Features**

 * Updated visitor.js to 4.2 which included support for Audience Manager IAB TCF Plug-in

+## February 25, 2019

+### Experience Cloud ID Extension 4.1.0

+#### **Features**

+* Updated visitor.js to 4.1 which updated publishDestinations per new API change.
+With this update the referrer information of the page can be exposed during ID - sync if desired.

 ## February 15, 2019